Operata MCP Server

 • Knowledge integration: Access Operata's knowledge base without leaving your workflow

-• Multi-client support: Works with Claude Desktop, ChatGPT, OpenCode, and any MCP-compatible client
+• Multi-client support: Works with Claude Desktop, Claude Code, ChatGPT, OpenCode, Cursor, and any MCP-compatible client

 • Schema-driven: Self-describing schema tool ensures correct query construction